lpgneg19/nxboot/README.md

 ## Components

-* NXBoot: The feature-complete iOS 11.0+ and Mac Catalyst app
+* NXBoot: The iOS 9+ UIKit app for jailbroken/TrollStore devices
-* NXBootCmd: iOS and macOS command line tool for injecting payloads
+* NXBootCmd: iOS 9+ and macOS 10.11+ command line tool for injecting payloads
 * NXBootKit: The framework that powers the above tools

 ## License